incognitoPants/early-flu-detection/README.md

 hope it will act as a useful signal to determine if the Flu / Influenza season is starting sooner or later than expected.

+For our purpose, we visualized the results of our findings using Tableau.
+This can be used to find anomalies and trends in recent tweets and compare them to historical data.

 [Tableau Visualization of Results](https://public.tableau.com/views/SentimentAnalysisViz_15768034428880/SentimentAnalysisontwitterstreams?:display_count=y&:origin=viz_share_link)
 ***